North Rockland Central School District

 The North Rockland Central School District is a public school district that serves northern Rockland County, New York, as well as a part of Orange County.
 It consists of about 7,000 students in 8 schools in grades K–12.
-The current district Superintendent is Kris F. Felicello.
+The current district Superintendent is Dr. Kris F. Felicello.

 In Rockland County the district includes all of Stony Point and Haverstraw.
 The district includes the villages of Haverstraw and West Haverstraw, and the hamlets of Stony Point and Thiells.
 The district also includes most of Mount Ivy hamlet and a portion of Pomona village.
 In Orange County the district includes parts of the towns of Highlands, Tuxedo, and Woodbury.